Dupont Circle station: History

 Dupont Circle station opened on January 17, 1977, the first to open after the original stretch of the Red Line between Union Station and Farragut North.
 It remained the western terminus of the Red Line until December 5, 1981, upon the extension of the line to Van Ness–UDC.

 On May 6, 2000, a woman fell between the tracks but was unharmed as the train passed over her.
 The station was temporarily closed and the woman was extracted from under the train as power had been shut off.
 In May 2006, a Metro employee died after being struck by a train in the station.

 In 2007, a portion of Walt Whitman's 1865 poem The Wound Dresser was inscribed into the granite wall around the north entrance escalators to honor the city's caregivers during the HIV crisis.

 The south entrance was closed from February 1 to October 21, 2012, to replace all three escalators, deemed among the system's least reliable.

 On January 15, 2018, a train headed to Glenmont derailed outside the station.
 Nobody was seriously hurt.

+In 2019, Metro repaired the station chiller, which had been out of service for almost 4 years.

 In April 2019, construction began on a station canopy for the north entrance, identical to other canopies across the system.
-Construction is completed in summer 2022.
+Construction was set to be completed in summer 2022.
 However, construction was delayed due to the contractor that was supposed to provide the custom glass panels going bankrupt.